Mayor Muriel Bowser Claims D.C. Saw ‘One Night of Rioting’ Last Summer

 Bowser made the remark during her testimony to the Senate Homeland Security and Governmental Affairs Committee while she was addressing a question from Sen. Ron Johnson (R-WI) about the value of the property damage caused during the riots.

-“Just a couple questions in terms of how the district has handled people who have rioted in the summer versus people who breached the Capitol,” Johnson started, adding he condemns “both equally” and citing close to $2 billion in insurance claims from last year’s riot damage nationwide.
+“Just a couple questions in terms of how the district has handled people who have rioted in the summer versus people who breached the Capitol,” Johnson began, adding he condemns “both equally” and citing close to $2 billion in insurance claims nationwide from last year’s riot damage before asking the mayor about D.C.’s damage specifically.

-The two then proceeded to have a heated exchange as the mayor twice began to respond by addressing earlier comments Johnson had made rather than answering his question.
+The two then proceeded to have a heated exchange as Bowser twice started to respond by addressing earlier comments Johnson had made rather than answering his question.

 Johnson, interrupting Bowser, asked, “Could you answer the question?
 Do you have an estimate of the property damage during the summer riots?”

-Bowser replied, “I know that we had one night of rioting in the district in the summer,” and eventually adding that she did not have a property damage estimate.
+Bowser replied, “I know that we had one night of rioting in the district in the summer,” and eventually added that she did not have a property damage estimate.

 Metropolitan Police Department data details hundreds of “unrest-related” arrests it made for offenses that occurred between May, June, July, and August of last year.